siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

 - **Functional Dependency**: `{CourseID, StudentID} → {Grade}`
   - Knowing the combination of `CourseID` and `StudentID` determines the `Grade`.
 ## Normalization
 Normalization is a process in database design that organizes data to minimize redundancy and improve data integrity.
 The primary goal is to decompose tables into smaller tables and define relationships between them to ensure that the database remains consistent and efficient.

+## Normalization
+Normalization is a process in database design that organizes data to minimize redundancy and improve data integrity.
+The primary goal is to decompose tables into smaller tables and define relationships between them to ensure that the database remains consistent and efficient.